 Equal Weight Stocks

-At first glance, the terms overweight and underweight may seem more or less synonymous with “buy” and “sell” — so why don’t analysts use these more straightforward terms?
+At first glance, the terms overweight and underweight may seem more or less synonymous with “buy” and “sell” — in that case, why don’t analysts use these more straightforward terms?

 In fact, the terms overweight and underweight do have a slightly different connotation than simply to buy or sell a security.
 Rather, the terms suggest a recommendation that a portfolio hold more or less of a particular position than an index or other benchmarks would suggest.